prefix-dev/pixi/docs/cli.md

 ...
 ```

-Additionly the tree can be inverted, and it can show which packages depend on a regex pattern.
+Additionally, the tree can be inverted, and it can show which packages depend on a regex pattern.
 The packages specified in the manifest will also be highlighted (in this case `cffconvert` and `pre-commit` would be).

 ```shell